-4.3) Putnam Productivity Parameter: To adjust for differences in the size and the duration between projects, the Putnam productivity parameter (PPP) [25, 26] is calculated.
+4.3) Putnam Productivity Parameter: To adjust for differences in the size and the duration between projects, the Putnam productivity parameter (PPP) [23, 24] is calculated.
 This parameter is a macro measure of the total development environment such that lower parameter values are associated with a lesser degree of tools, skills, method and higher degrees of product complexity.
-The opposite holds true for higher parameter values [26].
+The opposite holds true for higher parameter values [24].
 The PPP is calculated via the following equation:

-$$PPP = (SLOC)/[(Effort/B)^{1/3} (Time)^{4/3}]$$
+PPP = $(SLOC) / [(Effort/B)^{1/3} (Time)^{4/3}]$

-Putnam based this equation on production data from a dozen large software projects [26].
+Putnam based this equation on production data from a dozen large software projects [24].
 Effort is the staff years of work done on the project.
-B is a factor that is a function of system size, chosen from a table constructed by Putnam based on the industrial data (Table 10 below).
-SLOC is source lines of code, and Time is number elapsed years of the project.
+B is a factor that is a function of system size, chosen from a table constructed by Putnam based on the industrial data (Table 11 below).
+SLOC is source lines of code [the Delta from Table 3], and Time is number elapsed years of the project.